ebenezerdon/expense-appwrite/tutorial.md

 This structure follows Svelte's conventions while keeping our code organized and maintainable.
 The `lib` directory contains reusable utilities and stores, while `routes` handles our application's pages and layouts.

+## Styling the Application

+Our application uses Tailwind CSS for styling, enhanced with custom components and utilities.
+The styling includes:

+1. Custom color variables for consistent theming (primary teal, accent purple, and neutral colors)
+2. Base styles for typography and common elements
+3. Component-specific classes for our custom UI elements (buttons, forms, cards)
+4. Utility classes for layout and spacing
+5. Interactive element styles with hover and focus states
+6. Responsive design utilities for different screen sizes

+You can find the complete CSS code here: [Complete app.css code](https://github.com/yourusername/expense-tracker/blob/main/src/app.css).
+Copy this code into your `src/app.css` file.

+Having these styles in place from the start will ensure that each component we create has a polished, professional appearance immediately.

 ## Base HTML Template

 First, let's set up our base HTML template.
 Create `src/app.html`: